-If necessary, Student Services will contact your department on your behalf once you have requested a travel letter and ensure that you receive a copy of their approval.
+If necessary, Student Services will contact your department on your behalf once you've requested a travel letter and ensure that you receive a copy of their approval.

 Please read the guidance in this article before making plans to travel out of the UK.